-The TheraSphere iDOC™ is an interactive Dose Ordering Calculator that will assist in calculating and ordering the appropriate TheraSphere™ dose vial size.
+TheraSphere iDOC is an interactive Dose Ordering Calculator that will assist in calculating and ordering the appropriate TheraSphere™ dose vial size.
 The calculations are based upon the desired absorbed dose, timing of administration, lung shunt fraction, anticipated residual waste, and previous dose to the lungs.

 Supported Browsers: Chrome (80+), Edge (80+), and Firefox (80+).

-Your data will not be retained once you place an order or navigate away from TheraSphere iDOC™ page.
-If you know the dose you require, please proceed to our online order form or learn more about our Y-90 treatment and how they can help treat hepatocellular carcinoma (HCC).
+Your data will not be retained once you place an order or navigate away from TheraSphere iDOC page.
+Once you know the dose you require, please place your order by using our TheraSphere Now online ordering platform or by filling out this online order form.

 - Package Insert – TheraSphere® Yttrium-90 Glass Microspheres – Rev. 14.
 Biocompatibles UK Ltd, a BTG International group company.

 - Walrand S, Hesse M, Jamar F, et al. A hepatic dose-toxicity model opening the way toward individualized radioembolization planning.
 J Nucl Med 2014;55(8):1317–22.

 - Hilgard P, Hamami M, Fouly AE, et al. Radioembolization with yttrium-90 glass microspheres in hepatocellular carcinoma: European experience on safety and long-term survival.
 Hepatology 2010;52(5):1741–9.

 - Riaz A, Gates VL, Atassi B, et al. Radiation segmentectomy: a novel approach to increase safety and efficacy off radioembolization.
 Int J Radiat Oncol Biol Phys 2011;79(1):163–71.